fuwasegu/laravel-pg-extensions-next/README.md

 # Laravel PG extensions
 This project extends Laravel's database layer to allow use specific Postgres features without raw queries.

+> [!IMPORTANT]
+> This is a fork of the original [umbrellio/laravel-pg-extensions](https://github.com/umbrellio/laravel-pg-extensions) repository.

 ## Installation

 Run this command to install: